 Attorney Mark Buterbaugh, Managing Partner at Mooney Law, is a Hagerstown and Frederick workers comp lawyer.
 Attorney Buterbaugh is admitted to the Maryland Court of Appeals and understands the complexities of Maryland workers compensation.

 Employers and insurance carriers frequently deny Maryland work injuries.
 They can make things quite difficult for Maryland injured workers.
-However, Attorney Buterbaugh and Mooney Law stands ready to fight and protect the rights and benefits that injured workers deserve under the Maryland Workers Compensation.
+However, Attorney Buterbaugh and Mooney Law stands ready to fight and protect the rights and benefits that injured workers deserve under Maryland Workers Compensation.
 He is a Hagerstown and Frederick Workers Comp lawyer.
 Attorney Buterbaugh primarily represents Maryland injured workers in Washington County, Frederick County, Howard County, Carroll County, and Baltimore County.
 Contact Mooney Law for a Hagerstown and Frederick Workers Comp Lawyer.

 What benefits may you be entitled to in Maryland?